California gold rush: Earlier discoveries

 Gold was discovered in California as early as March 9, 1842, at Rancho San Francisco, in the mountains north of present-day Los Angeles.
-Californian native Francisco Lopez was searching for stray horses and stopped on the bank of a small creek (in today's Placerita Canyon), about 3 mi east of present-day Newhall, California, and about 35 mi northwest of L.A.
+Californian native Francisco Lopez was searching for stray horses and stopped on the bank of a small creek (in today's Placerita Canyon), about 3 mi east of present-day Newhall, and about 35 mi northwest of Los Angeles.
 While the horses grazed, Lopez dug up some wild onions and found a small gold nugget in the roots among the bulbs.
 He looked further and found more gold.
 Lopez took the gold to authorities who confirmed its worth.
 Lopez and others began to search for other streambeds with gold deposits in the area.
 They found several in the northeastern section of the forest, within present-day Ventura County.
 In November, some of the gold was sent to the U.S. Mint, although otherwise attracted little notice.
 In 1843, Lopez found gold in San Feliciano Canyon near his first discovery.
 Mexican miners from Sonora worked the placer deposits until 1846.
 Minor finds of gold in California were also made by Mission Indians prior to 1848.
 The friars instructed them to keep its location secret to avoid a gold rush.

 Marshall's discovery

 In January 1847, nine months into the Mexican–American War, the Treaty of Cahuenga was signed, leading to the resolution of the military conflict in Alta California (Upper California).
 On January 24, 1848, James W. Marshall found shiny metal in the tailrace of a lumber mill he was building for Sacramento pioneer John Sutter—known as Sutter's Mill, near Coloma on the American River.
 Marshall brought what he found to Sutter, and the two privately tested the metal.
 After the tests showed that it was gold, Sutter expressed dismay, wanting to keep the news quiet because he feared what would happen to his plans for an agricultural empire if there were a gold rush in the region.
-The Mexican–American War ended on February 2 with the signing of the Treaty of Guadalupe Hidalgo, which formally transferred California to the United States.
+The Mexican–American War ended on May 30 with the ratification of the Treaty of Guadalupe Hidalgo, which formally transferred California to the United States.

 Having sworn all concerned at the mill to secrecy, in February 1848, Sutter sent Charles Bennett to Monterey to meet with Colonel Mason, the chief U.S. official in California, to secure the mineral rights of the land where the mill stood.
 Bennett was not to tell anyone of the discovery of gold, but when he stopped at Benicia, he heard talk about the discovery of coal near Mount Diablo, and he blurted out the discovery of gold.
 He continued to San Francisco, where again, he could not keep the secret.
 At Monterey, Mason declined to make any judgement of title to lands and mineral rights, and Bennett for the third time revealed the gold discovery.